 Colorectal cancer might not cause symptoms right away, but if it does, it may cause one or more of these symptoms:

 - A change in bowel habits, such as diarrhea, constipation, or narrowing of the stool, that lasts for more than a few days

 - A feeling that you need to have a bowel movement that is not relieved by doing so

 - Blood in the stool, which may make it look dark

 - Unintended weight loss

-Colorectal cancers can bleed.
-While sometimes the blood can be seen or cause the stool to become darker, often the stool looks normal.
-The blood loss can build up over time, though, and lead to low red blood cell counts (anemia).
+Colorectal cancers can often bleed into the digestive tract.
+While sometimes the blood can be seen in the stool or make it look darker, often the stool looks normal.
+But over time, the blood loss can build up and can lead to low red blood cell counts (anemia).
 Sometimes the first sign of colorectal cancer is a blood test showing a low red blood cell count.

-Most of these problems are more often caused by conditions other than colorectal cancer, such as infection, hemorrhoids, irritable bowel syndrome, or inflammatory bowel disease.
-Still, if you have any of these problems, it's important to see your doctor right away so the cause can be found and treated, if needed.
+Most of these problems are more often caused by conditions other than colorectal cancer, such as infection, hemorrhoids, or irritable bowel syndrome.
+Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.